usngo/products/ads-api/README.md

 ---
 ### Disclaimer

 This script is provided "as-is".
-It has been tested on a MAC terminal (using `/bin/bash`), so if you are on a Linux machine there are some adjustments to be made.
+Contributions and suggestions for improvement are welcomed!
+This has been tested on a MAC terminal (using `/bin/bash`), so if you are on a Linux machine there are some adjustments to be made.
 One of the items in the to-do list (see below) is to make this script *OS agnostic*.

 ---
 ### Command-line tools used by this script